fiskalizimi/pos-csharp/readme.md

 The ```CitizenCoupon``` represents a simplified receipt that will be the part of QR Code.
 Below is the example structure created by the [```ModelBuilder``` class](fiskalizimi/ModelBuilder.cs):

+>[!WARNING]
+>**NOTE:** These numbers are for representation purposes only!
+They do not show how to calculate tax.
+For proper ways of Tax calculations please consult the official documentation at [ATK site](https://www.atk-ks.org/udhezues-manuale-dhe-rregullore/)

 ```
 public CitizenCoupon GetCitizenCoupon()
 {